-Track your PPC ROI and prove that you’re driving the right type of leads and customers.
+Demonstrate the ROI of your PPC campaigns and prove that you’re attracting the right type of leads and customers.

 It’s no secret, tracking PPC ROI is critical to your marketing success.